 Diagnosing and Treating Sleep Apnea

-If a sleep specialist confirms that you suffer from sleep apnea, Dr. Green can help.
+If a sleep specialist confirms that you suffer from sleep apnea, Dr. Kennedy can help.
 He can fit you for a special oral appliance to prevent further sleep apnea episodes.
 Oral appliances are designed to keep the airway open and breathing unobstructed by repositioning the jaw and tongue.
 Oral appliances are highly preferred to traditional CPAP machines because they are smaller, lighter and more portable.